shatakratu/mechanica/README.md

-The Journey of Light from Earth to the Moon
+Visualization of Light traveling between Earth and the Moon.